SavingFrame/shitty-clanker-setup/README.md

 Personal configuration for the [Pi coding agent](https://github.com/earendil-works/pi-mono).

-This repo collects my local Pi setup:
+This repository is my local Pi config.
+It tracks the parts I want versioned and ignores local runtime state, tokens, caches, and session logs.

+## Contents

-- custom settings and keybindings
+- `settings.json`, `models.json`, and `verbosity.json` for Pi defaults
+- `keybindings.json` for local TUI shortcuts
-- MCP config
+- `mcp.json`, `mcporter.json`, and `mcporter-config.json` for MCP setup
-- custom themes
+- `extensions/` for local and linked extensions
-- local skills
+- `skills/` for local and linked skills
-- custom extensions
+- `themes/` for custom themes

-A few files here are symlinked from [mitsuhiko/agent-stuff](https://github.com/mitsuhiko/agent-stuff), so this repo is partly a curated Pi config and partly a mirror of pieces I use from that setup.
+Some files are symlinked from [mitsuhiko/agent-stuff](https://github.com/mitsuhiko/agent-stuff).
+This repo is partly a curated Pi config and partly a mirror of pieces I use from that setup.

+## Current defaults

+From `settings.json`:

+- provider: `openai-codex-personal`
+- model: `gpt-5.5`
+- thinking level: `medium`
+- theme: `moonfly`
+- thinking blocks hidden by default

 ## Extensions